NVIDIA/aistore/tools/gendocs/README.md

 # AIStore API Documentation Generator

-This tool automatically generates OpenAPI/Swagger documentation from Go source code comments using special annotations.
+This tool generates an OpenAPI 3.0 specification from Go source code annotations.
+Struct schemas are extracted via `go/ast`.

 ## How It Works

-The documentation generator scans Go source files in the `../ais` directory looking for `+gen:endpoint` annotations in comments.
-These annotations define REST API endpoints and their parameters.
+The generator scans Go source files in `ais/` for `+gen:endpoint` annotations, resolves referenced Go packages from the import declarations in those files, parses referenced Go structs into OpenAPI schemas using `go/ast`, and writes a single `openapi.yaml` file.

 ## Annotation Syntax